kengomatsuo/dbsigmarizz/README.md

             ├── user.frm
             └── user.ibd
 ```
-### Modifying Tablespaces
+### Modifying XAMPP MySQL
 To change the default sizes of each table, configure the `my.ini` file located in `...xampp/mysql/bin`.
+The values can be modified according to need.
 ```ini
   [mysqld]
   ...